DRH001/Rattle/README.md

                        > moves the pointer right
                          ]~ ends the for loop (it executes the number of times of the value in storage at the current pointer)
                             =1 sets the value on top of the stack to one - function 0 returns, the top of the stack is printed implicitly

+Upcoming releases
+=
+Incoming changes:

+ -Smart multiplication!
+You will now be able to multiply strings!

+Want to see your ideas implemented?
+Email [rattleinterpreter@gmail.com](mailto:rattleinterpreter@gmail.com)